sunny-fang/Main-color-analysis/README.md

 # Main-color-analysis
-Use KNN method for main color analysis
+Use K-means method for main color analysis